Ryan9698/notetakerapp-mod11/README.md

 To use this app, the user needs to have express, uuid, and path installed prior to running the code.
-To install these packages, the user opens the terminal in VSCode and uses the command 'npm i express', 'npm i uuid', and 'npm i path' and After installation, the user runs server.js using the command 'node server.js' and accesses the the local host at port 3001 using: http://localhost:3001/
+To install these packages, the user opens the terminal in VSCode and uses the command 'npm i express', 'npm i uuid', and 'npm i path' and After installation, the user runs server.js using the command 'node server.js' and accesses the the local host at port 3001 using: http://localhost:3001/.
+Alternatively, the user can follow the link to the Heroku app posted in Link.

 ## Usage